 Here is a question near and dear to my heart: “As a sales leader, would you hire from the new-college-graduate ranks for your B2B sales role?”

 The answer to this question really depends on a variety of factors.
-But I would argue, never dismiss this potential pool of candidates for any B2B sales role you are looking to fill.
+But I would argue, never dismiss this potential pool of candidates for any B2B sales role you are looking to fill Sales Positions.
 We all want 3-10+ years of experience of sales experience selling a similar product into similar industries, market segments etc. But I would ask, do you want 5 years of experience selling your same product to the same industry, when the experience and success has been mediocre to poor, even though during your hiring process they convinced you it was stellar, or do you want a potential pure sales pro, who will learn your sales process, product and industry quickly and go on to become a superstar?
 I know what my answer will be!

-The BEST sales person I ever hired came directly out of college.
+The BEST sales person for Sales Positions I ever hired came directly out of college.
 He has now gone onto several much larger sales management roles in a very large company selling and managing to very large accounts, with much success.
 At the time, I was managing a B2B effort in the SMB space for a large company.
 Our stringent requirements were 3+ years of sales success in the B2B space, but management was open-minded and encouraged all sorts of recruiting channels.
 I went after the colleges, and naturally, departing military officers!

 When I found “Bob”, he was graduating after having sold condo’s for two years during his summers.
 He absolutely loved it.
 I know of another college grad who found his way directly into a successful sales career after having sold cemetery plots in college!
 “Bob” was smart, well-educated and hungry for a career in sales.
 He was after money and recognition.
 I brought him into our company hiring process and he quickly impressed.